Exempt Administrative Staff Handbook

 The College reserves the right to unilaterally modify its personnel policies at any time.
-Michigan is an “at will” employment state, therefore, all employees covered by this Handbook are free to terminate their employment at any time and likewise are subject to discharge by the College at any time, but will serve the College without contract as long as their performance and behavior are necessary, acceptable and satisfactory, as the College shall, in its sole discretion, determine.
+Michigan is an “at will” employment state, therefore, all employees covered by this Handbook are free to terminate their employment at any time and likewise are subject to discharge by the College at any time, as the College shall, in its sole discretion, determine.
 No oral representation to the contrary is binding on the College in regard to an employee's terms or conditions of employment, and no supervisor or administrator has the authority to make binding commitments to employees, except the President or Provost of the College, and they can only do so by a written signed commitment.
-References in this Handbook to words which identify either sex are used only for convenience and apply equally to all sexes.

 Certain standards of performance and conduct must be maintained in any work group.
 Generally, these standards are recognized and observed by individual members of the work group without any need for action by the supervisor.
+When an employee does not observe these standards, counseling or an oral reminder by a supervisor normally results in the employee observing these standards in the future.
 Offenses, which may result in discipline or discharge, include, by way of example, but are not limited to: